 Pulse this until just smooth but not runny.

-Completely cool the mixture in the refrigerator or on an ice water bath until it is just cold but not hard – it should be soft and wobbly not completely set.
+Cool the mixture in the refrigerator or in an ice water bath until it is just cold but not hard–it should be soft and wobbly, not completely set.

 Beat 1 1/2 cup chilled cream to soft peaks.